 During the COVID-19 outbreak, settings such as PRUs, independent schools and settings and FEIs may have been able to provide online learning and/or education packs for learners to continue their education.
 COVID-19 presented significant challenges for some types of EOTAS settings to provide resources for learners to learn from home, due to the practical nature of their education.
 Consequently, some EOTAS learners are likely to have experienced a more significant interruption to their education than their peers during the COVID-19 outbreak.

 As well as the challenges associated with providing some EOTAS learners with resources to continue their education, education could have been interrupted due to learners disengaging from education or from learners not having an education placement during the COVID-19 outbreak.
-This is particularly the case for learners who were excluded just prior to the COVID-19 outbreak.
+This is particularly the case for learners who were excluded just prior to, or during, the COVID-19 outbreak.
 Local authorities would have faced considerable challenges in finding alternative education placements for learners during the outbreak and it is likely these learners will have experienced an interruption to their education.

 Addressing interruptions to education